 This part of the program is designed to provide young hunters with specialized training and instruction relative to turkey hunting as well as reinforcing what they learned in the MA Hunter Education Program.
 The pre-hunt workshop is like a "dress rehearsal" for the actual turkey hunt.
 Young hunters will have the opportunity to practice all aspects of a safe hunt in the pre-hunt workshop which is held a week or two before the actual turkey hunt.

-Part Three - A One Day Mentored Youth Turkey Hunt
+Part Three - A One Day Mentored Young Adult Turkey Hunt

-Only young hunters who successfully complete the first two parts of the program will be eligible to receive a permit to hunt wild turkey under the supervision and guidance of a safe, experienced adult hunter serving as a mentor on a special day set aside just for youth.
+Only young hunters who successfully complete the first two parts of the program will be eligible to receive a permit to hunt wild turkey under the supervision and guidance of a safe, experienced adult hunter serving as a mentor on a special day set aside just for young adults.
 It is an opportunity to experience the excitement of calling a bird, hearing a bird return the call and the opportunity take a wild turkey.
-The Special Youth Turkey Hunt Day is the Saturday prior to the last Monday in April.
+The Special Young Adult Turkey Hunt Day is the Saturday prior to the last Monday in April.

 Who May Sign Up for the Program?